 Castile soap used to be tricky to find, but today you can find it in nearly every health food store, and even in some regular grocery stores too!
 This naturally-derived soap is here to stay, and it’s no wonder why!
 There are just so many different ways to use it, from head-to-toe body care to every day household cleaning, laundry, and pet care.
-And we’re going to explore 22 of those uses in today’s post!
+And we’re going to explore 22 castile soap uses in today’s post!

 But before we get to that, I thought we’d talk a little bit about what castile soap is, where it comes from, and why it’s such a popular product!